digitaltrails/vdu_controls/README.md

     and any attached 'Value:' metadata that implies otherwise will be ignored (with a warning logged).
     This allows some monitors with incorrect metadata to work out-of-the-box.
-  * The script's source code has been split into multiple modules (files).
+  * The script's source code has been split into multiple source files.
-  * The executable is now a Python _zipapp_ containing the module hierarchy.
+  * The executable is now a Python _zipapp_ containing the source hierarchy.
   * The included set of language-translations has been expanded.
 All of the translations have been created for testing purposes and may not be accurate.